| articles | chronology|

 it is impossible for us to join with you if the Indian-killer Columbus

+is involved.
 Despite the reality that Columbus Day remains a state and national

 holiday, we hope that you will consider joining with us to forge a new